 - Malaysia is represented in New Zealand by the High Commission of Malaysia, Wellington (external link)

 New Zealand to Malaysia

-- January 2017: Immigration Minister Michael Woodhouse visited Malaysia on a refugee selection mission
+- January 2017: Immigration Minister Michael Woodhouse visited Malaysia on a UN High Commissioner for Refugees selection mission.

 Malaysia to New Zealand